ray-project/ray/doc/source/tune/api_docs/schedulers.rst

 .. tip:: The easiest scheduler to start with is the ``ASHAScheduler`` which will aggressively terminate low-performing trials.

 When using schedulers, you may face compatibility issues, as shown in the below compatibility matrix.
-Certain schedulers cannot be used with Search Algorithms, and certain schedulers are require :ref:`checkpointing to be implemented <tune-checkpoint-syncing>`.
+Certain schedulers cannot be used with Search Algorithms, and certain schedulers require :ref:`checkpointing to be implemented <tune-checkpoint-syncing>`.

 Schedulers can dynamically change trial resource requirements during tuning.
 This is currently implemented in ``ResourceChangingScheduler``, which can wrap around any other scheduler.